brillout/wildcard-api/docs/readme.template.md

 ## TypeScript

-You can use your endpoints' types on the frontend by using TypeScript's `typeof`.
+You can use your backend types on the frontend by using TypeScript's `typeof`.

 ~~~ts
 !INLINE /examples/typescript/endpoints.ts